prsai/ibotg/README.md

   connections from the same IP and there is not nick collision nor flood problems.
 * An IRC client.
-* Some means to access media files (see media support section).
+* Some means to access to the media files (see media support section).

 Configuration
 -------------